nitishmaxQA/Nitish-Kumar/README.md

 -app.activity(no need to change)
 -jsonFilePath (for api automation, request body) -base_url and endpoints (for api automation)
+-Install Amazon app

 Install dependencies using Maven: mvn clean install

-3.Right-click on testng.xml to run, or use mvn test For API tests only run:mvn test -Dtest=apitest.ApiTest For APP tests only run :mvn test -Dtest=uitest.MonefyTest
+3.Right-click on testng.xml to run, or use mvn test For API tests only run:mvn test -Dtest=apitest.ApiTest For APP tests only run :mvn test -Dtest=uitest.AmazonTest

 — The Appium server will start automatically via the code, so you do not need to start it manually.